syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 'Create the PDF richmedia annotation.

-Dim richMediaAnnotation As New PdfRichMediaAnnotation (new RectangleF(0,0,200,100))
+Dim richMediaAnnotation As New PdfRichMediaAnnotation (New RectangleF(0,0,200,100))

 richMediaAnnotation.ActivationMode = PdfRichMediaActivationMode.Click